How A Mentalist "Reads Minds"

 Why not win the lottery or do something useful?

 The reliability of some methods tends to diminish as the personal stakes increase.

-The theoretical measurement obtained from mind reading in real time by a weak rotation of pi divided by two precludes doing most things useful.
+The theoretical measurement obtained from mind reading in real time by a weak rotation of pi divided by zero squared precludes doing most things useful.

 (It's not that difficult to get your head around).

 The deal I made with these evil spirits on my shoulder